Full Title: Characterizing cryptic mortality in Gulf of Mexico reef fish: Evaluating the nature and extent of depredation

 Award Amount: $118,023

 Why it matters: Stock assessments rely on data from fisheries landings to set sustainable catch targets and limits.
-However, cryptic mortality through depredation, defined as the removal of captured fishes by non-target species, is causing managers to underestimate fish removal, resulting in inappropriate catch limits.
+However, mortality through depredation, defined as the removal of captured fishes by non-target species, is causing managers to underestimate fish removal, resulting in inappropriate catch limits.
 The project team will reduce uncertainties in setting catch targets and limits by providing quantitative descriptions of depredation.